chuckremes/proto-rina/journal.md

 Third, the original AP could have an AE establish a flow to a remote (different host) AP and transparently handle the encoding/decoding of the Ruby object as it moves through the flow.
 Normally when dealing with BSD sockets you need to provide a raw byte buffer to transmit.
 With a _flow_, pass the object reference to it and let the policy handle the rest.
 Could be a reference pass, could be an encoding step (JSON, ProtocolBuffers, netstring, etc), could be a `bcopy` to a newly malloc'ed buffer...

 This eureka moment came after I was reading the DelimitingGeneral130904.pdf doc.
 I despaired at all the discussion about the header layout.
 It was clear that I needed to know inproc/outproc before this step.
 In my despair, I found the solution.
 Didn't take long either...
 I only wallowed in it for 5m or so until the light bulb went off. :)

+#### Quote
+"A DAP uses a DIF to send SDUs to other DAP members of the same DAF.
+Two DAPs in the same DAF must use the same DIF to communicate directly."

+I don't know how many times I'll need that drilled into my head.
+But see below because this quote ignores the degenerate case.

+#### Infinite Regress
+My approach has been that each thread in a process corresponds to an AE.
+They are the DAPs in a DAF.
+Now we see from above that a DAF must use a DIF to communicate.
+However, the ref model says that a DAF has an IPC Process Management task.
+It's the job of this task to coordinate with the underlying DIF to facilitate the communication.

+Originally I envisioned a single thread in the AP/DAF that would be designated as the DIF.
+However, I apparently would then need to push IPC Process Management into each of the AE/DAPs in order to treat that thread as a DIF.
+Alternately, there would be a DIF thread and a IPCP thread within the same process.
+I think that's the wrong perspective.
+Reason is then you have to look at each AE/DAP and apportion some piece to IPC Process Management OR you end up doubling your resource consumption for IPC.
+Dumb.

+Therefore, let's say the AP/DAF has many threads that act as AE/DAPs.
+A single thread can then be designated as the IPC Process Management Task.
+It will facilitate communication between the threads.
+This is the degenerate case; we don't break it down any more granularly than this because it doesn't gain us anything.
+In this degenerate case, _there is no DIF_ to facilitate the communications so the quote above is wrong.

+Once this works within a single AP, then I can extend the problem to manage communication between two APs (both members of same DAF).
+At this point I will need a (N)-DIF for them to communicate over.
+Each AP will have its designated IPCP task thread which will pass data to the DIF for delivery to the remote end.

+This makes more sense.
+Another way of looking at this is that an AP/DAF does NOT have an internal DIF.
+That concept regresses infinitely.
+But if we say each AP/DAF has a dedicated IPCP thread (or task) then conceptually we can make the quote above come true once there are 2+ DAPs in the DAF.

+#### Enough Theory
+Time to put these thoughts into practice tomorrow.